-The idea of following what comes naturally to you is related to this idea of strengthening your strengths rather than your weaknesses.
-It is a bit different, but a similar concept.
+The idea of following what comes naturally for you is related to this idea of strengthening your strengths rather than your weaknesses.
+It is a bit different, but similar concept.
 The similar point that both of them suggest, as far as I can tell, is that you aren’t going to achieve near the level of results if you are working on or with your weaknesses.
 If you focus on building your strengths rather than your weaknesses, you will achieve far greater things.
 Similarly, if you work in real estate investing with your strengths rather than your weaknesses, you will achieve far greater things.
-Meaning, for real estate investing — if you follow what more naturally comes to you, rather than choosing a facet that just sounds good, you are bound to achieve far greater things.
+Meaning, for real estate investing—if you follow what more naturally comes to you, rather than choosing a facet of it that just sounds good, you are bound to achieve far greater things.

 Let me give you an example that I’ve shared several times in the past, but it’s worth telling you again because it illustrates exactly what I’m trying to get at.

 I work with rental properties.
-I have only bought rental properties for myself, my level of expertise is with rental properties, and when I look at deals, I mostly only look at rental property types of deals.
+I have only bought rental properties for myself, my level of expertise is with rental properties, and when I look at deals I most often only look at rental property type of deals.
 I never rule out other deals, but rental properties are my niche and I know the most about them.

 Am I excited this is the case?
 NO!

 What?!
 True.
 If I could pick any facet of real estate investing to be naturally good at, it wouldn’t be rental properties.
 Why?
-They are an amazing asset class, they offer benefits that no other investments offer, and you definitely can’t beat having passive income — but I seriously think flipping would be so fun!
+They are an amazing asset class, truly they offer benefits that no other investment offer, and you definitely can’t beat having passive income…but I serrrriously think flipping would be so fun!
 My background is engineering, so I am great at creative problem solving and putting pieces together (mentally, not necessarily physically), and based on my skill set, I just think I would have an absolute blast as a house flipper.
 But then there is reality.
 I have absolutely no skill set for construction, rehabbing, swinging hammers, you name it.
-I’m notorious for losing big chunks of money to contractors because I am so easily duped since I know so little about what should be happening in that kind of field.
+I’m notorious for losing big chunks of money to contractors because I am so easily duped because I know so little about what should be happening in that kind of field.
 The skills needed for successfully flipping just aren’t in my grain.

 Following what I am naturally good at!